 However, there’s no rest for the wicked, and Rankin’s being relentlessly pursued by an agent of the Allied War Crimes Bureau, Mr. Wilson (Edward G. Robinson).
 The determined Nazi-hunter tracks Rankin/Kindler down by letting another war criminal out of prison in the hopes that the freed man will lead him to the big fish.

-It does sound pretty conventional, I admit it.
+I admit: it does sound pretty conventional on the surface.
 But a plot synopsis fails to translate the excellence of this film.

 First off, The Stranger looks great and is crammed full of stunning shots.
-We get a fabulous long, long take during which we watch Rankin slowly turn back into Kindler as he kills his former friend—and while praying no less!
+We get a tense long, long take during which Rankin slowly turns back into Kindler as he kills his former friend—and while praying no less!

 Typical Wellesian angles crop up and enliven even the most rudimentary of scenes with a cockeyed creepiness.
 Through shadows so looming and poetic that they sometimes distract you from the plot, Welles paints a world subtly tattered and worn-down.
 Not even Harper, the hallowed bastion of New England purity, escapes the impact of a global trauma.

 I even wonder to what extent Mary’s discovery of her husband’s awful true self is actually a reflection of American veterans coming home from World War II as strangers to their wives.
 Perhaps the evil Nazi is just a stand-in for damaged American manhood, for the prison of post-war domestic life.
 Even commercial ads from the 1940s betrayed a noirish quality, like this one for Listerine!